Hoid/is-github-down/README.md

-# is-github-down
+# No.

-Use this repo to check if Github is down
+If you can see this, that means Github is accessible